The table design would have a 30"x 60" surface area for the main worksurface. Two…

 The customer approved the design (and quoted price) based on Workplace’s Standard platform and ordered four workstations.
 The purpose-built bench satisfied all the defined requirements:

-• INSPECTION TASK FLEXIBILITY WITH A PURPOSE BUILT WORKSTATION.5 Conclusions About Purpose Built Workstations.
+5 Conclusions About Purpose Built Workstations.

 Read About Other Purpose Built Solutions From Workplace: